 The antiwork movement has found supporters on social platforms like TikTok, Twitter and Instagram, in addition to Reddit.

 TikTok in particular became a hub for antiwork content throughout the pandemic, with videos ranging from work from home “hacks” that help fake online activity, to full-on work dissatisfaction rants criticizing the unfairness of modern work.
-One quote tossed around repeatedly in the antiwork community — “I have no dream job, I do not dream of labor” — also increased in popularity due to TikTok, as a viral audio citing the phrase has been used on over 51,000 TikTok videos.
+One quote tossed around repeatedly in the antiwork community — “I have no dream job, I do not dream of labor” — also increased in popularity due to TikTok, as a viral audio citing the phrase has been used on over 51,000 TikTok videos as of 2023.

 What Can Companies Learn From the Antiwork Movement?